Public relations: History

 Many American companies with PR departments spread the practice to Europe when they set up European subsidiaries in the wake of the Marshall plan of 1948–1952.

 In the second half of the 20th century, public relations entered an era of professional development.
 Trade associations, PR news-magazines, international PR agencies, and academic principles for the profession were established.
 In the early 2000s, press-release services began offering social-media press releases.
-The Cluetrain Manifesto, which predicted the effect of social media in 1999, was controversial in its time, but by 2006 the effect of social media and new Internet technologies became broadly accepted by the general public.
+The Cluetrain Manifesto predicted the effect of social media in 1999.
+As of 2024, social media has been widely used by businesses for advertising and direct engagement with customers, and is considered a necessary tool for influence.

-Career prospects

-United Kingdom

-Cosmopolitan reported that the average annual salary for a "public relations director" was £77,619 in 2017.
-One notable former PR practitioner was former Prime Minister David Cameron.

-United States

-Education

-Public relations practitioners typically have a bachelor's degree in journalism, communications, public relations, marketing, or English.
-Many senior practitioners have advanced degrees; a 2015 survey found that 40% of chief communications officers at Fortune 500 companies had master's degrees.

-The Public Relations Society of America helps create diversity, professionalism, leadership, and networking for the members involved.
-In 2013, a survey of the 21,000 members of the Public Relations Society of America found that 18-percent held the Accreditation in Public Relations.
-Being a member of society is a way new public relations practitioners can develop skills needed for the rest of their career.